-In 1995, the Corporation's Board of Directors approved the Plan, which was revised in 2000, to provide eligible retiring employees and members of the Board of Directors (collectively, the participants) with medical and health insurance plan coverage under either of two options - Option (or Option II.
-Eligible participants must meet age, retirement, and years of service and option selection criteria under each option.
+In 1995, the Corporation's Board of Directors approved the Plan, which was revised in 2000, to provide eligible retiring employees and members of the Board of Directors (collectively, the participants) with medical and health insurance plan coverage under either of two options - Option i or Option II.
+Eligible participants must meet age, retirement, and years of service and option selection or items and option.